18F/ux-guide/_pages/research/make-research-actionable.md

 ### Choosing methods

 Making meaning out of research can involve any number of different [methods [18F design methods]](https://methods.18f.gov).
 The most basic method is writing a summary of what you found.
-Write a brief summary of the data you collected that, when read together with your [research plan]({{ site.baseurl }}/resources/research-plan)documents the research itself: the questions you started with, how you went about answering them, what you learned, and why it matters.
+Write a brief summary of the data you collected that, when read together with your [research plan]({{ site.baseurl }}/resources/research-plan), documents the research itself: the questions you started with, how you went about answering them, what you learned, and why it matters.
 Aim for true and useful, rather than comprehensive.

 Outside of writing a summary, you should choose your methods based on the desired outputs and outcomes of your research.
 For example: